IGSQ/IGSQ-JavaBot/README.md

  - [ ] Implement slash commands when they release
  - [ ] Attempt to make my own ExpiringMap
  - [ ] Complex args parser
- - [ ] Add developer permissions check (extend existing enum)
- - [ ] Change command to implement eventlistener for easier event adding
- - [ ] Make help command register certain commands based on api availability
- - [ ] Move commandHandler functionality to command as to allow for registering of commands directly
  - [ ] Restarting of the bot
  - [ ] Remove statics and use getInstance()
  - [ ] Info command